This is the multi-page printable view of this section. Click here to print.

 modinfo ice | grep version

-To check the NVIDIA driver (nvidia-smi topo, IB nv_peer_mem status) and inspect the IaaS HW level, follow the next procedure.
+To check the NVIDIA driver (nvidia-smi topo, IB nv_peer_mem status) and inspect the IaaS hardware level, follow these steps.

 Color mode